pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

 .. code-block:: bash

-  $ pushkin experiment default myexp
+  $ pushkin experiment basic myexp
   $ pushkin init myexp

 replacing “myexp” with a short name of your experiment.
 This will create a new folder in the